-One Mom Got the Best Revenge on a Man Who Took Her Parking Spot
+One Mom Got Revenge on a Man Who Took Her Parking Spot

 As the the man “waddled away into the store waving his middle finger” Gerrard caught noticed an “overwhelming” smell coming from one of her boys.

 “My heart sank.
 Then I decided to get even,” she wrote.
 “I used my bad nappy for good.
-A little justice for all knackered parents who have been f--ked over . . .
+A little justice for all knackered parents who have been f–ked over . . .
 Yes, that’s right . . .
 I did it!!
 I stuck my dirty nappy to his windscreen securing it with his windscreen wiper.”

 Gerrard said she felt better instantly.
 “I’m just sorry I didn’t have time to hang round to see his reaction,” she admitted in the post.
 “I did receive affirmation from another woman who must have witnessed the incident.
 ‘That’s genius” as she walked off with a smile.”